segmentio/segment-docs/src/connections/destinations/actions.md

 7. Once you're satisfied with your mappings, click **Create Destination**.

 > info ""
-> At least one mapping to handle a connected source's event(s) must be configured and enabled in an Actions-framework destination in order for data to be sent downstream.
+> You must configure and enable at least one mapping to handle a connected source's event(s) in an Actions-framework destination in order for data to send downstream.
-> Events will be sent downstream in the order in which they appear in the mappings UI.
-There is no mechanism through which you can control the order of events sent to the downstream destinations outside of that.
+> Events send downstream in the order in which they appear in the mappings UI.
+There is no mechanism through which you can control the order of events that send to the downstream destinations outside of that.

 ## Migrate a classic destination to an actions-based destination